Zuzanna Maciejewska

 Zuzanna Maciejewska (born 19 January 1995) is a Polish former tennis player.

-Maciejewska has a singles career-high ranking of 574 by the WTA, achieved on 26 August 2013.
-She also has a WTA doubles career-high ranking of 746, achieved on 13 October 2014.
+Maciejewska had a career-high singles ranking of 574 by the WTA, achieved on 26 August 2013.
+She also had a career-high doubles ranking of 699, achieved on 6 April 2015.

-Maciejewska made her WTA Tour debut at the 2014 Katowice Open, in the doubles event partnering Magdalena Fręch, losing in the first round to the fourth seeds Shuko Aoyama and Renata Voráčová, 1–6, 3–6.
+Maciejewska made her WTA Tour debut at the 2014 Katowice Open, in the doubles event, partnering Magdalena Fręch, losing in the first round to fourth seeds Shuko Aoyama and Renata Voráčová, 1–6, 3–6.